 Don’t Miss: 350+ Most Amazing Websites on the Internet

 Google search operators are powerful tools that can be used to find exactly what you’re looking for on the internet.
-By using the right operator in your search, you can narrow down your results, find specific information, and more.
+Using the right operator in the search can narrow down your results, find specific information, and more.
 Below is a full list of Google basic and advanced search operators that you should use to search the web like a pro.

 1. -keyword